coq/coq/doc/sphinx/addendum/type-classes.rst

    This flag allows to switch the behavior of instance declarations made through the Instance command.

-   + When it is on (the default), instances that have unsolved holes in their proof-term silently open the proof mode with the remaining obligations to prove.
+   + When it is off (the default), they fail with an error instead.

-   + When it is off, they fail with an error instead.
+   + When it is on, instances that have unsolved holes in their proof-term silently open the proof mode with the remaining obligations to prove.

 Typeclasses eauto `:=`
 ~~~~~~~~~~~~~~~~~~~~~~